 Figure Notes: Each dot represents the point elasticity and curvature estimates for each observation in the BLP automobile data, while the gray dot corresponds to the average elasticity and curvature estimates.
-"Expensive" and "Cheap" products are defined as vehicles with average prices in the top 20% and bottom 20%, respectively.
+"Expensive" and "Cheap" products are defined as vehicles with average prices in the top and bottom 20%, respectively.
 We define the remaining vehicles "Moderate."

-Curvatures decrease monotonically with λ , with $\hat{\rho}=0.99$ when $\lambda=1$ to $\hat{\rho}{\text{BLP}}=1.35$ when $\lambda=0$ (which, in this case, coincides with the curvature of the CES model evaluated at the average elasticity: $\hat{\rho}{CES}=1+1/2.83=1.35$).
+Curvatures decrease monotonically with λ , with $\hat{\rho} = 0.99$ when $\lambda = 1$ to $\hat{\rho}{BLP} = 1.35$ when $\lambda = 0$ (which, in this case, coincides with the curvature of the CES model evaluated at the average elasticity: $\hat{\rho}{CES} = 1 + 1/2.83 = 1.35$).
 Average pass-through rates thus increase from 99% in the quasi-linear specification without income effects to 179% with the strong income effect specification of BLP demand - dramatically different predictions.
-We report estimates of average elasticity, curvature, price markup, and pass-through rate for each scenario in Table D.1 in Appendix D. The intermediate cases of $\lambda=0.5$ and $\lambda=0.7$ make clear that income effects broadly not only restrict the range of demand elasticity (and markup) estimates but also expand the range of demand curvature (and pass-through rate) estimates that a discrete choice model of demand can deliver.
+We report average elasticity, curvature, price markup, and pass-through rate estimates for each scenario in Table D.1 in Appendix D. The intermediate cases of $\lambda = 0.5$ and $\lambda = 0.7$ make clear that income effects broadly not only restrict the range of demand elasticity (and markup) estimates but also expand the range of demand curvature (and pass-through rate) estimates that a discrete choice model of demand can deliver.

-5.2 Summary
+5.2 Discussion

-The preceding sections demonstrate that the ML model exhibits significant flexibility, not only in capturing realistic substitution patterns but also in generating a wide range of cost pass-through when we allow for heterogeneity in both consumer valuations for product attributes and sensitivity to price.
-Idiosyncratic attribute valuations give firms localized market power, leading to undershifted pass-through, while consumer heterogeneity in price sensitivity entails over-shifted pass-through.
+The preceding sections demonstrate that the ML model exhibits significant flexibility in capturing realistic substitution patterns and generating a wide range of cost pass-through when we allow for heterogeneity in consumer valuations for product attributes and price sensitivity.
+The intuition is that idiosyncratic attribute valuations give firms localized market power, leading to under-shifted pass-through, while consumer heterogeneity in price sensitivity entails over-shifted pass-through because the firm focuses on different customer types in response to cost changes.
 The combined effect of these two forces drives a given product's pass-through.
-The above examples also demonstrate, however, that the exact specification of heterogeneity in price sensitivity has important consequences for the economic outcomes of interest.
-This raises the question of identifying a flexible specification for price sensitivities and, consequently, demand curvature in an empirical setting, the topic of the next section.